-7.8 The Provisional Local Government Finance Settlement from Central Government provided new information and confirmed announcements made in the 2023 Autumn Statement, in particular announcements in relation to changes to business rates.
+- The Provisional Local Government Finance Settlement from Central Government provided new information and confirmed announcements made in the 2023 Autumn Statement, in particular announcements in relation to changes to business rates.
 However, there is still considerable uncertainty for local government funding as we have no certainty post 2024/25.
 The Services grant will continue into 2024/25, but was significantly reduced for the second consecutive year.
-The Council will receive £1.1m in 2024/25, which is an 84% or £6m reduction in funding compared to 2023/24.
+The Council will receive £1.1m in 2024/25, which is an 84% or £6m reduction in funding compared to 2023/24. - 7.9 The Provisional Settlement also confirmed the continuation of the Revenue Support Grant (RSG) of £22.7m, an increase in-line with September Consumer Price Index (CPI) inflation.
+The medium term resource strategy assumes that RSG will continue to grow at the assumed rate of inflation, however there is no formal confirmation from government of funding from 2025/26 onwards.

-- 7.9 The Provisional Settlement also confirmed the continuation of the Revenue Support Grant (RSG) of £22.7m, an increase in-line with September Consumer Price Index (CPI) inflation.
-The medium term resource strategy assumes that RSG will continue to grow at the assumed rate of inflation, however there is no formal confirmation from government of funding from 2025/26 onwards. - 7.10 The uncertain funding position makes it more complicated to plan for the longterm.
-We expect to receive £320m of specific government grants in 2024/25 excluding grants passported to schools.
+- 7.10 The uncertain funding position makes it more complicated to plan for the long-term.
+We expect to receive £308m of specific government grants in 2024/25 excluding grants passported to schools.
 These grants are only guaranteed to 31 March 2025.
-Without certainty of multi-year agreements, we need to plan on a broad range of funding assumptions. - 7.11 Original allocations for the social care grant were confirmed in the Provisional Settlement.
-Following this, it was also announced that a further £500m of grant funding would be made available to support expenditure on social care services.
-This brings the total expected growth in the social care grant to £27.9m.
-Confirmation of the additional amounts that the Council will receive in 2024/25 will be confirmed upon the release of Final Settlement.
-Combined with the yield from the adult social care precept (£16.1m), funding for social care in 2024/25 has increased by £44.0m.
-This has enabled the Council's increased investment in social care given the pressures faced, where the combined Adult's and Children's Social Care net expenditure budgets have increased by £39m to £601m and notable investment of £23.3m to the Adults Investment reserve to support work on business plan delivery and market strategy development and implementation, and £12.3m to an 'Early intervention and Prevention' holding account, which will be held pending decisions on use of the funding in line with the terms and conditions of the grant.
+Without certainty of multi-year agreements, we need to plan on a broad range of funding assumptions. - 7.11 Allocations for the social care grant were also confirmed.
+The Council will receive an extra £15.6m compared to the 2023/24 allocation.
+Combined with the yield from the adult social care precept (£16.1m), funding for social care in 2024/25 has increased by £31.7m.
+This has enabled the Council's increased investment in social care given the pressures faced, where the combined Adult's and Children's Social Care net expenditure budgets have increased by £52m to £613m and notable investment of £23.3m to the Adults Investment reserve to support work on business plan delivery and market strategy development and implementation.